idnm/FourierVQA/README.md

-# Fourier expansion of variational quantum algorithms
+# Fourier expansion in variational quantum algorithms

-Prof-of-principle implementation of the algorithm computing the Fourier series expansion of loss functions in variational quantum algorithms, see https://arxiv.org/abs/?? for the original paper.
-Can handle random 50-qubit circuits with ~80 non-local Pauli rotations (and more or less arbitrary Clifford gates) on a laptop in minutes.
-A more efficient implementation is likely to yield orders of magnitude speed-up.
+Proof-of-principle implementation of the algorithm computing the Fourier series expansion of loss functions in variational quantum algorithms, see https://arxiv.org/abs/?? for the original paper.
+Can handle e.g. random 50-qubit circuits with ~80 non-local Pauli rotations (and more or less arbitrary Clifford gates) on a laptop in minutes.
+A more efficient implementation is likely to allow scaling up circuit sizes by 50-100%.
 [This notebook](https://github.com/idnm/FourierVQA/blob/master/experiments.ipynb) contains usage examples and numerical data presented in the paper.

 ## Minimal example